pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 Where:

-* `Inner queries`_: Are compulsory parameters that are ``TEXT`` strings contianing SQL queries.
+* `Inner queries`_: Are compulsory parameters that are ``TEXT`` strings containing SQL queries.
 * **parameters**: Additional compulsory parameters needed by the function.
-* ``Optional parameters``: Are non compulsory **named** parameters that have a default value when ommited.
+* ``Optional parameters``: Are non compulsory **named** parameters that have a default value when omitted.

 The compulsory parameters are positional parameters, the optional parameters are named parameters.